pyMBE-dev/pyMBE/README.md

 ## References

 Check out the corresponding [preprint](https://doi.org/10.48550/arXiv.2401.14954) to learn more about pyMBE.
-If you use pyMBE in your research, make sure to cite the preprint:
+If you use pyMBE in your research, please cite our preprint:

 ```bibtex
 @article{beyer2024pymbe,